 Stalking can include frightening communications, direct or indirect threats, and harassing a complainant through the Internet or other communication mediums.
 Stalking can be a criminal act prohibited by the Mississippi Code § 97-3-107.

 Supportive Measures: Non-disciplinary, non-punitive individualized services offered to the Complainant or the Respondent (or one who may become a Respondent) before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
 Supportive measures are designed to restore or preserve equal access to the recipient’s education program or activity without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the recipient’s educational environment, or deter sexual harassment.

-If the University has actual knowledge of Sexual Harassment in an Education Program or Activity, the Title IX Coordinator is responsible for coordinating a University response that is prompt and reasonable in light of the known circumstances and includes at least the following:
+If the University has Actual Knowledge of harassment in an Education Program or Activity, the Title IX Coordinator is responsible for coordinating a response that is prompt and reasonable in light of the known circumstances and includes at least the following:

 - Treating Complainants and Respondents equitably;

 - Promptly contacting the Complainant to discuss the availability of Supportive Measures;